AndrewPro/ashutov/content/featured/hugo.md

     relative: false # when using page bundles set this to true
     hidden: true # only hide on current single page
 ---

+In this article I will share how I created this website.
+I used a static website builder called hugo.
+This is a powerful tool because it converts markdown text into html code.

+With Hugo, making posts is much easier, since all you need to do is write in markdown and it takes care of the rest.

+But before we get there, we need to learn how to use this program and configure your first webpage.

 This site is Powered by [Hugo](https://gohugo.io/) & [PaperMod](https://github.com/adityatelange/hugo-PaperMod/)

 # Recreating My Site